saymrwulf/stable-baselines3/notes.md

-2015-01-28T07:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2015-01-28T02:13:00 - Late-night bugfix on financial RL environment (stable-baselines3) 2015-01-28T00:54:00 - Minor doc updates: linking to article on quantization (stable-baselines3)
+2015-01-28T07:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2015-01-28T02:13:00 - Late-night bugfix on financial RL environment (stable-baselines3) 2015-01-28T00:54:00 - Minor doc updates: linking to article on quantization (stable-baselines3) 2015-02-06T22:04:00 - Implementing approach from a new paper read last night (stable-baselines3)